Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Abstract

 \section{Abstract}

 This first part of the series treats the Maxwell equations in the exterior of a slowly rotating Kerr black hole.
-By performing a first-order differential operator on each extreme Newman-Penrose (N-P) scalar in Kinnersley tetrad, the resulting equation and the Teukolsky master equation for the extreme N-P component are both in the form of an inhomogeneous "spin-weighted Fackerell-Ipser equation" (SWFIE), and constitute a weakly-coupled system.
-We first prove energy estimate and integrated local energy decay (Morawetz) estimate for this type of inhomogeneous SWFIE following the method in \cite{dafermos2010decay}, and then utilize the estimates to achieve both a uniform bound of a positive definite energy and a Morawetz estimate for the coupled system of each extreme N-P component.
-The same type of estimates for the regular extreme N-P components defined in the regular Hawking-Hartle tetrad are also proved.
+By performing a first-order differential operator on each extreme Newman--Penrose (N--P) scalar in a Kinnersley tetrad, the resulting equation and the Teukolsky master equation for the extreme N--P component are both in the form of an inhomogeneous \textquotedblleft{spin-weighted Fackerell--Ipser equation\textquotedblright} (SWFIE) and constitute a weakly coupled system.
+We first prove energy estimate and integrated local energy decay (Morawetz) estimate for this type of inhomogeneous SWFIE following the method in \cite{dafermos2010decay}, and then utilize these estimates to achieve both a uniform bound of a positive definite energy and a Morawetz estimate for the coupled system of each extreme N--P component.
+The same type of estimates for the regular extreme N--P components defined in the regular Hawking--Hartle tetrad is also proved.
 The hierarchy here is generalized in our second part \cite{Ma17spin2Kerr} of this series to treat the extreme components of linearized gravity.